suinleelab/AIControl.jl/README.md

 ## Running AIControl (step by step)

 ### Step 0: Download a toy example.
-The command below will download a `.fastq` file that you may use as a toy example.
+The terminal command below will download a `.fastq` file that you may use as a toy example.
 They are also available at [our data repository](https://dada.cs.washington.edu/aicontrol/).
 ```
 wget https://dada.cs.washington.edu/aicontrol/example.fastq
 ```

 ### Step 1: Map your FASTQ file from ChIP-seq to the `hg38` assembly from the UCSC database.
-The following commands will a) download and untar the reference database file for `bowtie2` and b) run `bowtie2` to map a `.fastq` file to the UCSC hg38 genome, which is available at [the UCSC repository](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
+The following terminal commands will a) download and untar the reference database file for `bowtie2` and b) run `bowtie2` to map a `.fastq` file to the UCSC hg38 genome, which is available at [the UCSC repository](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
 ```
 wget https://dada.cs.washington.edu/aicontrol/bowtie2ref.tar.bz2
 tar xvjf bowtie2ref.tar.bz2